About me

 Driven by values

-This platform is grounded in real educational contexts and informed by research, practice, and lived experience of institutional complexity.
-The writing here treats inclusion as a design challenge rather than an individual adjustment problem, and systems change as an ongoing process rather than a one-off intervention.
+My approach is grounded in real educational contexts and informed by research, practice, and lived experience of institutional complexity.
+It treats inclusion as a design challenge rather than an individual adjustment, and systems change as an ongoing process rather than a one-off intervention.

 Focused on inclusion

-The perspective taken here centres on understanding how systems currently operate and where structures, incentives, or norms create unnecessary friction or exclusion.
+The position I take centres on understanding how systems currently operate and where structures or norms create unnecessary friction or exclusion.
 Rather than focusing on retrofit solutions, the emphasis is on design choices that shape access, participation, and belonging from the outset.
-The intention is to surface approaches that are rigorous, accessible, and sustainable across diverse contexts, rather than to prescribe fixed solutions.

 Grounded in lived & professional experience

-Together, these perspectives shape writing that is attentive to power and context, realistic about constraints, and focused on the long-term consequences of design decisions.
+Together, these experiences shape work that is attentive to power and context, realistic about constraints, and focused on the long-term consequences of design decisions.

 Experience and perspectives

 My experience spans a range of educational contexts and scales, including widening participation, educational transitions, and systems-level work related to inclusion and governance.
-This background informs how I analyse learning systems and institutional design, rather than serving as a basis for service delivery through this platform.
+This background informs how I analyse learning systems and institutional design.

-These strands shape writing that moves between policy and pedagogy, and between design intentions and lived experience, with a focus on long-term impact rather than isolated interventions.
+These strands shape work that moves between policy and pedagogy, and between design intentions and lived experience, with a focus on long-term impact rather than isolated interventions.

 Writing and publications